francoposa/linux-foundation-certifications/LFS101x-Introduction-to-Linux/08-Finding-Linux-Documentation/README.md

 Type `help <command>` to view the full information for a specific command.

 For these built-in shell commands, `help` performs the same basic function as the `-h` and `--help` arguments perform for standalone programs.

+## Other Documentation Sources

+### Graphical Help Systems

+All Linux desktop systems have a graphical help application.
+This application is usually displayed as a question make icon or an image of a ship's life preserver, and can also always be found within the menu system.
+These programs usually contain custom help for the desktop itself and some of its applications, and will sometimes also include graphically-rendered **info** and **man** pages.

+To launch the graphical help system from a terminal window:

+* GNOME: `gnome-help` or `yelp`
+* KDE: `khelpcenter`

+### Package Documentation

+Linux documentation is also available as part of the package management system.
+Usually, this documentation is pulled directly from the upstream source code, but it can also contain information about how the distro packaged and set up the software.

+Such information is placed under the `/usr/share/doc` directory, grouped in subdirectories named after each package, sometimes including the version number in the name.

+### Online Resources

+There are many places to access online Linux documentation.

+The book "The Linux Command Line" has been well-reviewed by other users of this course, and is available for free under a Create Commons license.

+Each distro also has its own user-generated forums and wiki sections.